Early Church and the Authority of the Apostles

 Tertullian c.197

-The apostles were ignorant of nothing, and did not preach any (doctrines) which contradicted one another.
+The apostles were ignorant of nothing, and did not preach any (doctrines)

 (Prescription Against Heresies 25)